Subscribe to the Spacelift Blog newsletter, Mission Infrastructure |

 Launch templates define various characteristics of the EC2 instance:

-1. Image: We use Amazon Linux image with CPU architecture as AMD.
+1. Image: We use an Amazon Linux image with CPU architecture as AMD.

 2. Type: Size of the instance.
 We use “t3.micro”.

-The size of the instance is decided by the system resources consumed by the container.
+The instance size is determined by the resources consumed by the container.
 In our case, we are hosting a “Docker Getting Started” image which does not consume a lot of resources.
 More about the image will be covered later in the post.

 3. Key name: Specify the name of the key to be able to SSH into these instances from our local machines.
 You can either create a key using a separate Terraform resource block.
 In this case, I am just using a key that I have already generated.